Locrian24/PrimsMaze/README.md

 # PrimsMaze
-Basic pixel maze generator using Prim's MAT Algorithm.
+Basic pixel maze generator using Prim's MST Algorithm.

 Inspired from a [Computerphile video](https://www.youtube.com/watch?v=rop0W4QDOUI) on Pathfinding Algorithms, I wanted to test the given code but couldn't find a good pixel maze generator that could also handle large maze-generation.